 Postgraduate tuition fee loans in Northern Ireland

-From the beginning of academic year 2017-2018, postgraduate tuition fee loans for Northern Ireland students will be available.
+Postgraduate tuition fee loans for academic year 2017-2018, for Northern Ireland students are available.

 You can find out more about these loans and get the application forms at the link below: